DiveZone/europeana4android/README.md

 ## Project planning

-We have our todo list on a trello scrum board (although we don't do sprints (yet))
+We have our to do list on a trello scrum board (although we don't do sprints (yet))

 <https://trello.com/b/AykTks3F/europeana-4-android>